shubhamkakirde99/slash-phase5/README.md

 ```
 pip3 install -r requirements.txt
 ```
-3. ## Setting up PostgreSQL for the Project

-To run this project, you must install PostgreSQL on your system.
+3. To run this project, you must install PostgreSQL on your system.
 If you haven't already installed it, you can download the latest version of PostgreSQL from the official website: [PostgreSQL Downloads](https://www.postgresql.org/download/).

 ### Configuring Database Connection